jhap1982/giveituruguay/2003/2003-03-11 - Manchester Evening News Arena, Manchester, England/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-This Is the Place
+6. This Is the Place
-Latest Disgrace tease
+7. Latest Disgrace tease
-Parallel Universe
+8. Parallel Universe
-The Zephyr Song
+9. The Zephyr Song
-Throw Away Your Television
+10. Throw Away Your Television
-Otherside
+11. Otherside
-Don't Forget Me
+12. Don't Forget Me
-London Calling tease
+13. London Calling tease
-Right on Time
+14. Right on Time
-If You Have to Ask
+15. If You Have to Ask
-Hardcore Jollies tease
+16. Hardcore Jollies tease
-Soul to Squeeze
+17. Soul to Squeeze
-Can't Stop
+18. Can't Stop
-Venice Queen
+19. Venice Queen
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Blue Monday tease
+21. Blue Monday tease
-Under the Bridge
+22. Under the Bridge
-The Power of Equality
+23. The Power of Equality

 ## Notes